You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 a pile of coffee beans, showing Caffeine and how much to have at work.

-Caffeine is proven to boost alertness so your good there, but it also affects people differently.
-One morning coffee is fine for most, but consuming too much, especially late in the day, can disrupt sleep.
+Caffeine, in general, affects people differently.
+One morning, coffee is fine for most, but consuming too much, especially late in the day, can disrupt sleep in particular.
+Aim for at least no caffeine 6 hours before you sleep.

-Key Points:
+Extra Points:

 • 1-2 cups of coffee per day?
 Generally fine for most people.
+Test yourself, do you get anxious or feel alert?

 • 3+ cups of coffee or multiple energy drinks?
 You might be masking fatigue; better sleep and food could help.